 - We should not deny others the blessing of giving.

 What Acts 20:35 is not saying is that we should be always giving, but never receiving – but that is the way many Christians understand it though.
-Nowhere does it say that we should give, but not receive; and how could it, when the Bible makes it clear that we are supposed to gratefully receive everything that God has for us?
+Nowhere does the Bible say that we should give, but not receive; in fact the Bible makes it clear that we are supposed to gratefully receive everything that God has for us?
 Look at 1 Kings 10:10 from the Good News Translation, “[The Queen of Sheba] presented to King Solomon the gifts she had brought: almost five tons of gold and a very large amount of spices and jewels.
 The amount of spices she gave him was by far the greatest that he ever received at any time“.
 Did King Solomon say to the Queen of Sheba that he had enough already and couldn’t possible accept her gifts?
 No of course he didn’t!
 Solomon’s wisdom was unsurpassed and he knew how to receive God’s blessings.

 What about Mary and Joseph?